churkenberg/churkenberg/README.md

 <!--<img src="https://user-images.githubusercontent.com/74038190/212747107-5b654ba5-31c6-4366-b42b-51b822e9bc52.gif">-->

 ### Social resources and communication: 🌐
-I will be sincerely grateful if you join my telegram, in it I will try to share new projects and interesting information.
+I will be sincerely grateful if you join my Telegram, in it I try to share interesting information.

-And to contact me, there is Gmail, which I often read, and I don't miss a single message.
+And for communication with me there is Gmail, which I read often and do not miss a single message.

 <div>